JAePortfolio/Game-of-15/README.md

 ## Objective of Game
 The main objective is to sort numbered blocks in order from 1 to 15 on a 4x4 grid, but the catch is you can only move blocks using an empty space.

+## How to run
+1. It can be ran in the emulator known as "emu8086".
+Can also be ran using MS-DOSBOX.

 ## Controls
 * Enter - Select/Deselect #
 * Up Arrow - Move # up 1 box